pamcuellas/mywebplace/README.md

-## If you want to take a look, this website is available on the URL below:
+## This is my website project.
+The main technologies used to build it are React, Node.js, and MongoDB.
+If you want to take a look, it is available on the URL below:
 https://pamzc.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).